L-Citrulline vs. L-Citrulline DL-Malate: Which Version is Best?

 L-citrulline is one of three dietary amino acids involved in the urea cycle, which also includes L-ornithine and L-arginine.
-When it enters the body, citrulline is turned into arginine in the kidneys, making it a potentially beneficial supplement for increasing your arginine levels.
+When it enters the body, citrulline is turned into arginine, making it a potentially beneficial supplement for supporting your arginine levels.

 L-citrulline is present in a variety of foods, especially watermelons.
 Watermelons have the highest natural concentration of L-citrulline, present in both the fruit’s meat and the rind.
 Citrulline can also be found in certain legumes, including garbanzoe beans, peanuts, and soy.
 In terms of meat, it’s found high concentrations in liver and in smaller amounts in red meat and salmon.

 With such varying food choices and concentrations, many turn to supplementation to increase the amount of citrulline they take in.
 While some use varying forms of L-citrulline, others turn to L-citrulline DL-malate.
 Let’s take a closer look at these two compounds and determine which of the two might work better for your needs.

 How Does Citrulline Work?

 As mentioned, citrulline is an important precursor to arginine.
 Arginine is then converted into nitric oxide and more citrulline by nitric oxide synthase.

 Why not just take arginine supplements to increase arginine levels?
 The answer is arginase, an enzyme found in the stomach and intestines.
 Arginase breaks down arginine directly into ornithine and urea, neither of which are involved in the formation of nitric oxide.
 Arginine supplements get broken down in your stomach and intestines before they can get absorbed and reach your blood.
 Taking an arginine supplement may promote arginine levels but that quickly tapers off.
 Citrulline and citrulline malate supplements promote arginine levels in your plasma over a longer period of time.